Rouhani says Iran to retaliate over any U.S. 'trouble' for Venezuela-bound tankers

 Iranian President Hassan Rouhani warned on Saturday of retaliatory measures against the United States if Washington caused problems for tankers carrying Iranian fuel to Venezuela, the semi-official news agency Mehr reported.

 "If our tankers in the Caribbean or anywhere in the world face trouble caused by the Americans, they (the U.S.) will also be in trouble," Rouhani said in a telephone conversation with Qatar's Emir, Mehr reported.
-A flotilla of five tankers carrying Iranian fuel for gasoline-starved Venezuela is approaching the Caribbean, with the first expected to reach the country's waters on Sunday, according to Refinitiv Eikon tracking data.
+A flotilla of five tankers carrying Iranian fuel for gasoline-starved Venezuela is approaching the Caribbean.
+Venezuelan state television reported on Saturday that the first tanker would reach the country's waters at 7 p.m. local time (11 p.m.
+GMT).

+TankerTrackers.com, a service that tracks oil shipments and storage, estimated that the lead vessel in the flotilla, the Fortune, would arrive in Venezuela's exclusive economic zone (EEZ) between 9 and 11 p.m. local time (1 a.m.-3 a.m.
+GMT), according to time and speed calculations.
 "Iran will never initiate a conflict," Rouhani said.
-"We have always the legitimate right to defend our sovereignty and territorial integrity and to serve our national interests, and we hope that the Americans will not commit an error."
-Iran is supplying about 1.53 million barrels of gasoline and alkylate to Venezuela, according to both governments, sources, and calculations made by TankerTrackers.com based on the vessels' draft levels.
+"We hope that the Americans will not commit an error."

+The tankers are carrying around 1.53 million barrels of gasoline and alkylate to Venezuela, according to both governments, sources and calculations made by TankerTrackers.com based on the vessels' draft levels.
+The shipments have caused a diplomatic standoff between Iran and Venezuela and the United States as both nations are under U.S. sanctions.
+Washington is considering measures in response, according to a senior U.S. official, who did not elaborate on any options being weighed.

 - READ MORE ON: